AbdullahBay/inet/showcases/general/parsim/doc/index.rst

 ..
 The two wireless LANs have radio medium modules in their partitions.

 In each subnetwork (and thus, partition) there is a radio medium module.
 Wireless nodes can only use the radio medium module in their partition, so they can't send signals to nodes in another partition.
 This limitation needs to be considered when simulating interference; the interfering nodes need to be in the same partition.
-In this case, we don't want to simulate the interference between the two wireless LANs, so they can be in different partitions.
+In this case, we don't want to simulate the interference between subnetworks, so they can be in different partitions.

+..
 The radio medium modules don't have the default name ``radioMedium``, so the module where hosts and access points belong to, needs to be specified:

-**TODO** Radio modules look for radio medium module in the top level, so the module where hosts and access points belong to, needs to be specified: the one in the subnetwork
+By default, radios look for the radio medium module named ``radioMedium`` in the top level, so we configure them to use the radio medium module in the subnetwork.
+Similarly, we need to specify for each host and router to use the configurator module in its partition, the one in the subnetwork.
+We specify these in the subnetwork's NED definition:

+.. so the module where hosts and access points belong to needs to be specified.
+   We configure them in the NED file to use the radio medium module in the subnetwork:

+..
 Radio module

-**TODO** radioMediumModule = default("radioMedium"); // module path of the medium module where this radio communicates
+.. **TODO** radioMediumModule = default("radioMedium"); // module path of the medium module where this radio communicates
           so it looks for the module named radioMedium?

 .. literalinclude:: ../Network.ned
-   :start-at: radioMediumModule
+   :start-at: Subnetwork
-   :end-at: radioMediumModule
+   :end-at: networkConfiguratorModule
    :language: ned

 .. .. literalinclude:: ../omnetpp.ini